midl-xyz/midl-js/apps/docs/midl/guides/deploy-contract.md

 ```

 After the deployment is complete, you will see a folder named `deployments` in your project directory.
 Inside this folder, you will find a JSON file containing the contract address and other information.

+## Advanced Usage
+Midl's hardhat-deploy offer more functionality then just deploying or writing to contracts.
+You may find commonly used function [here](../tools/contracts/advancedUsage.md) & examples in [this repo](https://github.com/midl-xyz/smart-contract-deploy-starter)